jdb/jdb.github.com/concurrent.rst

   d.DeferredList(l)
   d.addCallback(lambda n:reactor.stop())

-The :keyword:`lambda` return a function whose only action is to call the :meth:`reactor.stop`.
-This new function is required because :meth:`reactor.stop` does not comply with the callback specification:
-*a callback must have at least one argument*.
-The anonymous function created with :keyword:`lambda` presents the correct signature.
+Here, the expression ``lambda n:reactor.stop()`` returns a function whose only action is to call the :meth:`reactor.stop`.
+This new function is required because :meth:`reactor.stop` does not comply with the callback specification: *a callback must have at least one argument*.
+The anonymous function created with :keyword:`lambda` is created to present the correct signature.

 Now that the script terminates gracefully, let's clarify a common
 misunderstanding: what does the reactor know about the deferreds that